Movements in Organizational Communication: Current Issues and Future Directions

 Org-Com Podcasts & Course Packs (AUDIO & PDFS)

 Management Communication Quarterly (MCQ) often publishes vanguard organizational communication research; little known, however, is its trove of podcasts discussing org-com “key concepts” and course packs for teaching, which can be VERY useful for instructors.
 Have a look for yourselves!
 From MCQ’s webpage: “MCQ publishes conceptually rigorous, empirically-driven, and practice-relevant research from across the organizational and management communication fields and has strong appeal across all disciplines concerned with organizational studies and the management sciences.”

 Org-Com Syllabus, Case Studies, Teaching Assignments (PDFS)

-This is a great site, accompanying Cheney, Christensen, Zorn and Ganesh’s (2003) book, Organizational Communication in an Age of Globalization: Issues, Reflections, Practices.
+THIS is a great site, accompanying George Cheney, Lars Christensen, Ted Zorn and Shiv Ganesh‘s (2003) book, Organizational Communication in an Age of Globalization: Issues, Reflections, Practices.
 The site features some excellent syllabi, case studies and other teaching resources, and links to relevant conferences/organizations.

 Book Lists (URL)

 At some point or the other, you’ll inevitably be looking for organizational communication textbooks to use in your (new?) class.
 While it’s helpful to ask around on Facebook and in your own department what’s a great book to employ, trolling through Amazon.com’s list of books titled “Organization Communication” couldn’t hurt either, right? 🙂 I like this link because it updates automatically as new books become available on Amazon; also, because it lists both the prices and ratings by readers, so you can scan all of that in a quick glance.
 (This information does not appear on the Google Books page, at least as of 5/21/12).

 If you would like to add or link to a resource on this page, please send us an email at orgcomNDnews@gmail.com